-This can also apply in creating different activity- centers in the rural classrooms where students can work independently developing their manipulative and listening skills, for example conducting experiments, using locally made teaching-learning materials.
+This can also apply in creating different language activity- centers in the rural classrooms where children can work independently developing their listening, speaking, reading and writing skills for example reading in book corner, vocabulary and sentence building activities using locally made pictures and word cards, etc.

-Materials, in Richards and Rodgers' view (2001), are of three major types: text-based (e.g. text books), task- based, relalia (here, we are referring to authentic materials, taken from "real life" and brought into the classroom, such as magazines, newspapers, pictures, insects, leaves, charts, or even objects).
-One of the teacher's roles is to act as a guide during and aforementioned activities and organizer of resources and resource him/herself; researcher and learner; needs analyst in order to cater adequately for students or group process manager.
-However, the most outstanding function of the instructor is to facilitate and provide opportunities for communicative interaction between all classroom participants, always, if possible in the target subject.
+According to Richards and Rodgers' view (2001), Materials are of three major types: text-based (e.g. text books), task-based (relying on jigsaw or information- gap principles), realia (here, we are referring to authentic materials, taken from "real life" and brought into the classroom, such as sign, magazines, newspapers, maps, pictures, graphs, charts, or even objects).
+One of the teacher's roles is to act as a guide during and aforementioned activities and organizer of resources and resource him/herself; researcher and learner; needs analyst in order to cater adequately for students' necessities; counselor, much in the way advocated by Communicative Language Learning; or group process manager.
+However, the most outstanding function of the instructor is to facilitate and provide opportunities for communicative interaction between all classroom participants, always, if possible in the target language.

 The learner thus becomes a central and active member in the learning process.
-She/he must negotiate, interact, and cooperate with other participants and should be an important contributing element to the classroom learning.
-In other words, teaching becomes learner- centered.
+(S)he must negotiate, interact, and cooperate with other participants and should be an important contributing element to the classroom learning.
+In other words, teaching becomes learner-centered.